New Landlord Guidance (plus Landlord Legislation: Coronavirus Act 2020)

 New landlord legislation and guidance has been issued by central Government as part of the continued response to the Coronavirus pandemic.
 We thought it would be worthwhile to summarise this in a blog post in order that the necessary arrangements can be put in place and so we can all remain ahead of the curve.

-Landlords can find the full guidance here, but I have also listed some of the key procedures and changes below.
+Here we have listed some of the key procedures and changes below.

 Minimising Health Risks